bliednov/bootstrap/README.md

 # bootstrap
-The bootstrapping script to install the essential tools and apps.
+Bootstrap script to install the essential tools and apps.